 Second only to lambda expressions, the most waited-on feature of the Java platform was the Jigsaw project, which brought a modularized JDK.
 Over the years the JDK became a huge monolith, impossible to break, heavy to load and requiring more and more memory to run.
 Jigsaw and Java 9 brought the possibility to create and distribute applications with a Java runtime environment tailored for this application, dramatically improving the load time and the memory footprint.
 Configuring a new application to leverage this feature is very easy, and even if refactoring an existing application may prove more tricky, Jigsaw is something you need to understand to create efficient applications.

-Java 10 and beyond: The future is bright
+4. Java 10 and beyond: The new release cadence

 Something new happened starting with Java 9: the release model changed.
 Before Java 9, a major release was planned for every 3 years.
 This slow release rate was identified as a problem and addressed.
 After Java 9, we waited just 6 months until Java 10, and 6 more months for the release of Java 11.